evolvedbinary/hsg-project-wiki/Preparing-Travels-and-Visits.md

-# Preparing Travels & Visits
+# Preparing Travels and Visits

 These directions explain how to take a submission from Evan Duncan with the latest entries from Travels of the President, Travels of the Secretary of State, or Visitors by Foreign Leaders, and convert them into the format needed for display on hsg.